 2 On September 22, 2017, the Trump administration "withdrew"-i.e., rescinded-the 2014 Questions and Answers, along with other guidance materials promulgated by the Obama administration.
-U.S. Dep't of Education, Dear Colleague Letter, https://www2.ed.gov/about/offices/list/ocr/letters/colleague-title-ix-201709.pdf?utm_content=&utm_medium=email&utm_name=&utm_source=govdelivery&utm_term=.
+U.S. Dep't of Education, Dear Colleague Letter, https://www2.ed.gov/about/offices/list/ocr/letters/colleague-title-ix- 201709.pdf?utm_content=&utm_medium=email&utm_name=&utm_source=govdelivery&utm_term=.
 They have not yet been replaced by new guidance material, although media accounts suggest that the promulgation of new Title IX guidance material is imminent.
 See more on this subject in note 3 on the next page of his outline.

-3 The exception is an interesting letter written by the South Carolina Attorney General's Office to Veronica Swain Kunz, the state's Crime Victims Ombusdman, on June 2, 2015, and reported at 2015 WL 3636394.
-In South Carolina, defendants in domestic violence proceedings are routinely ordered by courts as a condition of release on bond not to contact their spouses.
-The question posed by Ombudsman Kunz was whether, consistent with the rules of ethical conduct, criminal defense attorneys could contact victims of crime directly if the court issued an order prohibiting their clients from having contact of any kind with the defendant.
-The Attorney General's Office answered that question affirmatively: "Domestic violence survivors are particularly vulnerable, physically, emotionally and financially, in the aftermath of the crime.
-They are at a moment in the evolution of Title IX procedures on campus when the U.S. Department of Education is actively championing the principle that respondents accused on sexual violence cannot be "singl[ed] out ... for uniquely unfavorable treatment" during the fact-finding process.4 It is not far-fetched to imagine that selfstyled advocates of the rights of the accused might make the argument that an investigator who uses such processes has violated ethical precepts by using one set of rules for (female) accusers and a different set for (male) respondents in violation of the proscription in Model Rule 8.4(g) that lawyers refrain from "engag[ing] in conduct that the lawyer knows or reasonably should know is ... discrimination on the basis of ... sex ... in conduct related to the practice of law."
+at a moment in the evolution of Title IX procedures on campus when the U.S. Department of Education is actively championing the principle that respondents accused on sexual violence cannot be "singl[ed] out ... for uniquely unfavorable treatment" during the fact-finding process.4 It is not far-fetched to imagine that selfstyled advocates of the rights of the accused might make the argument that an investigator who uses such processes has violated ethical precepts by using one set of rules for (female) accusers and a different set for (male) respondents in violation of the proscription in Model Rule 8.4(g) that lawyers refrain from "engag[ing] in conduct that the lawyer knows or reasonably should know is ... discrimination on the basis of ... sex ... in conduct related to the practice of law."
 At the same time and on the other hand, it is also possible to imagine that in this day and age a lawyer conducting a traditional, cross-examination-style interrogation of a witness might be accused of an ethical lapse for failing to treat the witness with requisite "courtesy and respect" (Model Rule 1.3, Comment 1) were the lawyer to fail to take into account the well documented residual effects of trauma on the psychological health and wellbeing of a victim of sexual assault.

 C. "Lawyer Pretexting"-Under What Circumstances Can a Lawyer Engage in Investigatory Subterfuge?
 As we know from televised dramas, effective investigatory work often involves an element of deception-wearing wires, going undercover, using agents, making misrepresentations.
-The subject of so-called "lawyer pretexting" has received extended consideration by legal ethicists in a variety of usually unaware that they are not required to communicate with a defense attorney, and are often unable to afford to hire their own private attorneys to advise them throughout the criminal matter. ...
+The subject of so-called "lawyer pretexting"5 has received extended consideration by legal ethicists in a variety of usually unaware that they are not required to communicate with a defense attorney, and are often unable to afford to hire their own private attorneys to advise them throughout the criminal matter. ...
 [B]ased on the current law and rules at this time, this Office believes a court would likely find that South Carolina['s] Rule[s] of Professional Conduct ... would authorize the defense attorney (not in the presence of the defendant) to contact any potential witnesses as a part of 'reasonable diligence' in defending a client.
 We would note that a court would limit such contact to 'diligence' ... to the incident involving the charges, not to transfer messages by the defendant to the Victim or otherwise attempt to circumvent a court's order prohibiting contact.
 However, after a Victim declines to speak with a defense attorney, any contact by the defense attorney, or any third party at his or her direction, would be analyzed based on the South Carolina Rules of Professional Conduct, ... balancing the rights of the defendant with the rights of the Victim with the responsibilities of the defense attorney."
 2015 WL 3636394, at 8.